 "Over And Over Again" and "I Knew From The Start" were reviewed on December 8, 1956 (both sides "excellent").
 Other reviews that week were for the Flamingos' "Would I Be Crying," the Clovers' "A Lonely Fool," the Sensations' "Little Wallflower," the Schoolboys' "Please Say You Want Me," Nappy Brown's "Little By Little," the Copesetics' "Believe In Me," the Jaguars' "The Way You Look Tonight," the Danderliers' "She's Mine," the Baltineers' "Moments Like This," the Marquis' "Bohemian Daddy," the Fi-Tones' "Waiting For Your Call," and the De Bonairs' "Mother's Son."

 On December 13, 1956 the Moonglows had another session.
 [Hold the presses!
 An actual session that can be dated!]
-They must have been gasping for air after this one; they recorded nine tunes: "I'll Stop Wanting You" (Bobby), "This Love" (Harvey), "Don't Say Goodbye" (Bobby), "Love Is A River" (Bobby), "Please Send Me Someone To Love" (Harvey), "Let Me Hold Your Hand" (Harvey), "Blue Velvet" (Bobby), "The Beating Of My Heart" (a Harvey and Bobby duet), and "I'm Afraid The Masquerade Is Over" (Prentiss Barnes).
+They must have been gasping for air after this one; they recorded nine tunes: "I'll Stop Wanting You" (Bobby), "This Love" (Harvey), "Don't Say Goodbye" (Bobby), "Love Is A River" (Bobby), "Please Send Me Someone To Love" (Harvey), "Let Me Hold Your Hand" (Harvey), "Blue Velvet" (Bobby), "The Beating Of My Heart" (which has them all singing), and "I'm Afraid The Masquerade Is Over" (Prentiss Barnes).
 These songs had heavier orchestration than the Moonglows had been used to and were supposed to be the basis for an LP that never materialized.
 I've read that this was a reaction to the Platters having hits with strings and lush arrangements.
 Nope.
 The Platters' first stringed biggie, "Twilight Time," was a year away from being recorded.

 This session also marked a transition to Harvey Fuqua singing most of the leads.
 Of all the songs recorded and released from this point on, Bobby Lester sang lead on only two ("Confess It To Your Heart" and "Here I Am"), as well as the unreleased "What Are You Going To Do."